 Blue-collar jobs represent a small percentage of the U.S. labor force, and workers are less likely to have employer-based insurance coverage.
 Individuals in the top blue-collar jobs get paid less annually than it costs for some cancer drugs monthly.

 Blue-collar workers are at a higher risk of being exposed to carcinogens at work.
-Mesothelioma disproportionally affects blue-collar workers because it’s a rare form of cancer that’s caused by exposure to the carcinogen asbestos — sometimes developing decades later.
+Mesothelioma disproportionally affects blue-collar workers because it’s a rare form of cancer caused by exposure to the asbestos carcinogen — sometimes developing decades later.
 Therefore, many of these patients are diagnosed after retiring from blue-collar jobs, forcing them to pay significant out-of-pocket costs on fixed incomes.
 Blue-collar jobs also put workers at higher risk of occupational cancers by being exposed to various carcinogens in the workplace.

 When it comes to the cost of medical treatment options, value-based healthcare shows its tremendous value.
 This value-based care is a framework that determines the payment of physicians, hospitals, and healthcare providers.
 It’s a direct relationship in which they are paid based on the patient’s health outcome.
-Essentially, physicians are rewarded for patients showing improvement in their health with more pay.
+Essentially, physicians are rewarded for patients improving their health with more pay.
 While there’s no permanent cure for cancer, reducing the effects of chronic disease and creating a situation where patients can live healthier lives reflect well on them.

 This is a vastly different approach from frameworks in which healthcare services are paid solely based on what they can provide.
 This can circumvent cancer treatment cost a great deal.
 With a value-based healthcare system, patients will have lower costs and better outcomes, and providers are motivated to do everything to improve the client’s health outcomes.
 In addition, this lessens the burden that cancer costs have on society as a whole.